AkshadGawde/AkshadGawde/README.md

 📫 Reach me at gawdeakshad@gmail.com for collaborations and tech discussions.

-🚀 Running a SaaS startup, [DDTech](https://thedd.tech/), to drive digital innovation
+🚀 Running a SaaS startup, [DDTech](https://thedd.tech/), to drive digital innovation.